IBM-Bluemix-Docs/cloud-object-storage-infrastructure/java.md

 ### Create an AWS Java SDK connection by using the default credentials

-Use default credentials using the first credentials found in this order of precedence:
+Use default credentials by using the first credentials found in this order of precedence:

 1. Environment variables
 2. System properties